 Nnedi Okorafor is an award-winning novelist of African-based science fiction, fantasy and magical realism.
 Born in the US to Nigerian immigrant parents, Okorafor is known for weaving African cultures into creative settings and memorable characters.
 Her books include Lagoon (a British Science Fiction Association Award finalist for best novel), Who Fears Death (a World Fantasy Award winner for best novel), Kabu Kabu (a Publisher's Weekly best book for Fall 2013), Akata Witch (an Amazon.com best book of the year), Zahrah the Windseeker (winner of the Wole Soyinka Prize for African Literature) and The Shadow Speaker (a CBS Parallax Award winner).

 Her 2016 novel The Book of Phoenix is an Arthur C. Clarke Award finalist, while the first book in the Binti Trilogy won both the Hugo and Nebula Awards for Best Novella.
 Her children’s book Chicken in the Kitchen won an Africana Book Award.
-The final installment of the Binti Trilogy, titled The Night Masquerade, will be released in September 2017, and the sequel to Akata Witch (titled Akata Warrior) is due out in October 2017.
+The final installment of the Binti Trilogy, titled The Night Masquerade, will be released in September 2017, and the sequel to Akata Witch (titled Akata Warrior) is was published in October 2017.
 Meanwhile, her book Who Fears Death has been optioned by HBO, with Game of Thrones' George R.R.
 Martin as executive producer.

 Okorafor is a full professor at the University at Buffalo, New York (SUNY).